QingZhang990806/personal-info/content/authors/admin/_index.md

     url: https://www.durham.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include medical statistics and linear mixed models.
+bio: My research interests include medical statistics, linear mixed models and epidemiology.

 # Interests to show in About widget
 interests: